 With easy navigation in place, cyclists can channel their energy toward enjoying the historical and agricultural bounty surrounding them.

 The south end of the bike trail begins at Rood Bridge Park and Rhododendron Garden — about a half-hour’s drive from Portland — is worth exploring in its own right.
 The garden provides a rather Zen atmosphere with the sounds of Tualatin River and the soft coos and caws of local inhabitants.

 Cycling Tip #1: Farms and other lands along the Tualatin Valley Scenic Bikeway are private property.

 A history lesson on wheels, cyclists will journey past the arrestingly beautiful sight of the Old Farmington Schoolhouse at the intersection of SW Rood Bridge Road and SW Burkhalter Road.
 This rustic structure was a 1800s one-room schoolhouse for local farm children.
 Nearby, the resting place of influential Oregon pioneers from the 1700s can be seen at the Lewis Pioneer Cemetery.

 The bikeway also is aligned with some fantastic northern Willamette Valley vineyards and wineries.
-Oak Knoll Winery (about four miles from Rood Bridge Park) and A Blooming Hill Vineyard & Winery (about 10 miles from Rood Bridge Park) have tasting rooms that welcome cyclists for a responsible sip of wine and picnic lunch.
+Oak Knoll Winery (about four miles from Rood Bridge Park) and Blizzard Wines have tasting rooms–right along the Bikeway!–that welcome cyclists for a responsible sip of wine and picnic lunch.

 Cycling Tip #2: While riding along the route, please dispose of trash and other items in designated trash receptacles.